RedisLabs/redislabs-docs/content/rc/cloud-integrations/gcp-marketplace/_index.md

 1. Create a Redis Cloud account or sign in to an existing account.
 You must have the **Account Owner** role.

-1. Select the Redis account to be mapped to your GCP Marketplace account and confirm that your payment method will change and that the connection cannot be undone.
+1. Select the Redis account to be mapped to your GCP Marketplace account and confirm that your Marketplace account will pay for your Redis Cloud resources going forward.

     {{<image filename="images/rc/gcp-marketplace-map-account-dialog.png" alt="Use the GCP Marketplace dialog to map your Redis Cloud account to your Google Cloud Marketplace account." width="75%">}}{{< /image >}}